The Last Second Chance

 Jackson Pierce’s profile was just as fine as the rest of him.
 The perfect blade of a nose over lips that were either spread wide in a mischievous grin or attached to Joey’s mouth.
 His square jaw and high cheekbones gave him the same warrior-like look his older brothers shared.
-He was leaner than his brothers, and his gray eyes had a hint of icy blue to them.
+He was leaner than them, and his gray eyes had a hint of icy blue to them.
 But there was no mistaking him for anything but a Pierce.

 Jax was six months older and miles more experienced than Joey.
 But it wasn’t his fault he hadn’t fallen for her in kindergarten as she had for him.
 He was making up for it now.

 In the end, all it had taken was for Joey to accept Bannon Bullock’s invitation to Homecoming last year.
-One look at the basketball captain’s wandering hands on the dance floor and Jax had finally laid claim.
+One look at the basketball captain’s wandering hands on the dance floor, and Jax had finally laid claim.
 Joey’s virginity had lasted all of a week after that.

-She loved him completely, simply, unconditionally, and knew that, as surely as her heart beat, he felt the same about her.
+She loved him completely, simply, unconditionally, and she knew that, as surely as her heart beat, he felt the same about her.